servicecatalog/documentation/README.md

 The following documentation is available:

 * [Overview](Development/oscm-doc-user/resources/manuals/common/en/Overview.pdf): A PDF manual introducing OSCM.
 It is written for everybody interested in OSCM and does not require any special knowledge.
-* [Online Help](Development/oscm-doc-user/resources/help/en/helpcontent_webif.htm/): Online help pages describing how to work with the administration portal of OSCM.
-The online help is intended for and available to everybody working with the administration portal.
 * [Operator's Guide](Development/oscm-doc-user/resources/manuals/installation+operation/en/Operation.pdf): A PDF manual for operators describing how to administrate and maintain OSCM.
 * [Technology Provider's Guide](Development/oscm-doc-user/resources/manuals/integration/en/TechProv.pdf): A PDF manual for technology providers describing how to prepare applications for usage in a SaaS model and how to integrate them with OSCM.
 * [Supplier's Guide](Development/oscm-doc-user/resources/manuals/integration/en/Supplier.pdf): A PDF manual for suppliers describing how to define and manage service offerings for applications that have been integrated with OSCM.
 * [Reseller's Guide](Development/oscm-doc-user/resources/manuals/integration/en/Reseller.pdf): A PDF manual for resellers describing how to prepare, offer, and sell services defined by suppliers.
 * [Broker's Guide](Development/oscm-doc-user/resources/manuals/integration/en/Broker.pdf): A PDF manual for brokers describing how to support suppliers in establishing relationships to customers by offering their services on a marketplace.
 * [Marketplace Owner's Guide](Development/oscm-doc-user/resources/manuals/integration/en/MPOwner.pdf): A PDF manual for marketplace owners describing how to administrate and customize marketplaces in OSCM.
-* [Developer's Guide](Development/oscm-doc-user/resources/manuals/integration/en/Developer.pdf): A PDF manual for application developers describing the public Web service interface of OSCM and how to integrate applications and external systems with OSCM.
 * [Amazon Web Services Integration](Development/oscm-app-aws/doc/en/AWSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual servers controlled by the Amazon Elastic Compute Cloud Web service through services in OSCM.
 * [OpenStack Integration](Development/oscm-app-openstack/doc/en/OSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by OpenStack through services in OSCM.
-* Javadoc documentation for the public Web service interface of OSCM and additional resources and utilities for application developers.
-You can best access these from readme.htm files in the OSCM integration packages to which they belong (oscm-integration-pack.zip, oscm-integration-app-pack.zip, oscm-integration-psp-pack.zip)
+* [Online Help](Development/oscm-doc-user/resources/help/en/helpcontent_webif.htm/): Online help pages describing how to work with the administration portal of OSCM.
+The online help is intended for and available to everybody working with the administration portal.

 The documents are updated every week.